jmf-mordis/asynckafka/README.rst

 ========

 * Consumer using a balanced group
+* Consumer using custom topic partitions and offset
 * Producer

-The library was born as a project to learn Cython, right now it only has the basic features implemented, some of the most important missing features are:
+The library was born as a project to learn Cython and and has not been actively maintained in the last years, Therefore it should be used with caution.

-* Offset management in the consumer
-* Precise partition management

 Examples
 ========